kamar/tkbak/README.rst

 Installation
 ============

-Just unzip the zip file to your $HOME folder.
+- Just unzip the zip file to your $HOME folder, or

+- There is installer for windows and linux but not fully tested.
+You can use it but with your own risk.

+  - Windows: Double click on "\*.exe" file, as administrator.
+  - Linux: On command line as root, type: python3 setup.py install.

 User Manual
 ===========